Help users to create and enter secure and memorable passwords.

 - encourage users to reveal information about their password

-- don’t work for very strong passwords involving random strings of characters
+- do not work for very strong passwords involving random strings of characters

 Research on this pattern